 Leadership styles that may increase risk

-If you clicked in any of the above, consider risk control measures such as:
+If any of these points apply, consider risk control measures such as:

 - provide managers and supervisors with leadership training

 - provide managers and supervisors with communication skills training